clemsos/writings/_quora/2018-08-25-Why-are-the-French-political-parties-so-often-recreated-and-renamed-unlike-in-other-countries.md

 language: en
 title: |
-    Why are the French political parties so often recreated and renamed unlike in other countries? - Quora
+    Why are the French political parties so often recreated and renamed unlike in other countries?
 ---

 To purge organizations, install a new leadership and shift away from